ipozdeev/it-skills-for-research/data-management.md

 SQL databases are lightning fast and can store huge amounts of data at little marginal cost.

 Lots of good introductions to SQL exist (see [resources](#resources) for some), way better than any effort we could produce, and we refer the reader to those.
-In what follows, we will set up a toy database to keep FX exchange rates.
+As an example, let's sketch the design of a toy database to keep FX exchange rates.

 `fx.currency`: